Efficient Learning-Based Control of a Legged Robot in Lunar Gravity: RELATED WORK

 \subsection{Legged Locomotion in Space}

-Multiple research projects have evaluated legged robots in analog locomotion tests on steep slopes and granular soil~\cite{bartsch2012development, kolvenbach2021martianslopes}.
-These works have shown that legged robots can traverse slopes up to \SI{35}{\degree} on firm ground~\cite{bartsch2012development} and \SI{25}{\degree} on Martian analog soil~\cite{kolvenbach2021martianslopes}.
+Multiple research projects have evaluated legged robots in analog locomotion tests on steep slopes and granular soil~\cite{dirk2007bio, bartsch2012spaceclimber, kolvenbach2021martianslopes}.
+These works have shown that legged robots can traverse slopes up to \SI{35}{\degree} on firm ground~\cite{bartsch2012spaceclimber} and \SI{25}{\degree} on Martian analog soil~\cite{kolvenbach2021martianslopes}.
+Some groups even built free-climbing robots capable of climbing vertical walls~\cite{parness_lemur_2017, tanaka2022scaler}.
 Although these works showed impressive performance on challenging terrain, none of them considered the reduced gravity in planetary exploration.

 Other works focused on legged mobility in low- and microgravity environments~\cite{rudin2021catlike,olsen2023design, spiridonov2024spacehopper,kolvenbach2018isairas}.
 However, these works are either limited to simulation experiments or validated the system in reduced dimensionality in microgravity.
 None of these works investigated and evaluated legged locomotion on a real robot in lunar gravity.